Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Introduction

-In summary, we make the following contributions: \begin{itemize} \itemsep{0.5em} \item We are the first to map out the cloud dependence of universities in Europe, the \us, and the THE Top100, and find that this is an ongoing process that predates the COVID-19 pandemic. \item We document severe \emph{differences} in cloud adoption between countries and trace this back to fundamental differences in how these countries approach university IT and higher education. \item We demonstrate how an increasing reliance on cloud infrastructure may ultimately prevent privacy from being an attainable goal in universities. \item We find that questions of data and infrastructure control have implications beyond privacy, including threatening academic freedom as a core value of universities. \end{itemize}
+In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \itemsep{0.25em} \item We are the first to map out the cloud dependence of universities in Europe, the \us, and the THE Top100, and find that it is an ongoing process predating the COVID-19 pandemic. \item We document and attribute \emph{differences} between countries to different paradigms for university IT and higher education. \item We find that data and infrastructure control have implications for privacy and beyond, also threatening academic freedom. \end{itemize}

-\textbf{Structure:} In \Fref{sec:background}, we provide an overview of university IT.
-We introduce our general methodology in \Fref{sec:method}, and present an overview of cloud use in \Fref{sec:overview}.
-Next, we zoom into universities' use of cloud-based email solutions (\Fref{sec:email}), cloud-based learning management systems (\Fref{sec:lms}), and their use of cloud-based video communication and lecturing tools (\Fref{sec:zoom}).
-Finally, we contextualize our findings and provide recommendations for researchers and universities in \Fref{sec:discussion}, and conclude in \Fref{sec:conclusion}.